jju/anachronauts/universebuilding.md

 ## History

-At some point thousands of years ago humanity had a pretty good handle on how to transform fundamental building blocks of matter into useful forms.
+At some point a Terasecond or so ago humanity had a pretty good handle on how to transform fundamental building blocks of matter into useful forms.
 The unbreakable lightspeed barrier and the time it would take and the radiation and just general fuckery of dealing with interstellar relativistic travel meant that sending fleshy sacks of carbon to other stars for the possibility of setting human flesh on a new frontier made that a non-starter (of course there were wackos, willing to load up colony ships filled with meatbags in freezers to give it a shot).

 ### Seedphase

 What made more sense to the people of that time (many of whom were spending more time in virtual spaces anyway) was to transmit information on how to reassemble a certain level of technology and biology and just put it out there.
 It would be slow in comparison to hopping onto a plane and getting somewhere, but the information would be out there.

-Now, the technology wasn't quite at the point where you could transmit a code at an asteroid and it would spontaneously turn into a human factory, so they sent very small satellites, little seeds at sublight speeds and they sent them everywhere.
+Now, the technology wasn't at the point where you could transmit a code at an asteroid and it would spontaneously turn into a human factory, so they sent very small satellites, little seeds at sublight speeds and they sent them everywhere.
 These seeds would be able to take the information they were broadcasting and reassemble something approximating life in the places it got to.

 The seeds were small and ran programs with whole virtual societies running on them.
 Each one debated as they approached stars about how to deploy their resources and most decided to set up in systems.
 They had plans for how to create entities and societies and they were able to harvest information being sent along more quickly from home.
 Decisions were made and vast chunks of the galaxy was seeded.